vuejs/docs/src/guide/web-components.md

 If the custom elements will be used in an application that is also using Vue, you can choose to externalize Vue from the built bundle so that the elements will be using the same copy of Vue from the host application.

-It is recommended to export the individual element constructors to give your users the flexiblity to import them on-demand and register them with desired tag names.
+It is recommended to export the individual element constructors to give your users the flexibility to import them on-demand and register them with desired tag names.
 You can also export a convenience function to automatically register all elements.
 Here's an example entry point of a Vue custom element library:

 ```js
 import MyFoo from './MyFoo.ce.vue'